 - A change in custody, access, parenting time or decision-making responsibility arrangements;

 - More or less contact between a parent and child;

 - Enforcement of marriage contracts and/or separation agreements; and

 Where parties are unable to agree upon the best outcome for their children, a court may appoint a professional to perform an assessment.
 To determine the best interest of the child, courts may rely upon interventions by the Office of the Children’s Lawyer, social workers, or counseling professionals.

 Consider Involving Our Ontario Child Custody Lawyers

-Find out more about our custody services and how we can help you.
+Find out more about our custody and parenting services and how we can help you.
 Call (905) 581-7222 today!
 We serve all of Ontario from offices in Vaughan, Oakville, Markham, and Mississauga, including Woodbridge, Maple, Kleinberg, Thornhill, Unionville, Richmond Hill, and the surrounding areas.